JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 ## In-place methods

-All solvers in **RegularizedOptimization.jl** are implemented in an in-place fashion, minimizing memory allocations and improving performance.
+All solvers in **RegularizedOptimization.jl** are implemented in an in-place fashion, minimizing memory allocations during the resolution process.

 # Examples